altocodenl/tagaway/readme.md

    - server/client: show checkbox on tags that are organized
 --------------
 - small internal tasks
+   - remove critical notification for:"error": "response.connection.writable passed to cicek.file should be equal to true but instead is false",
    - server/client: rename everything to tagaway: folders, references.
    - server/client: Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
    - server: on uncaughtException, close the server, then destroy all sockets